My language barrier after jumping from nursing to the IT industry (words used in conversation and their meanings)

 ・spam

-This refers to the act of sending large amounts of commercial emails indiscriminately.
+This refers to the act of sending a large volume of emails or other communications indiscriminately for commercial purposes.

 ・Spamming